blazed95/Node-Postgres-CRUD-Operations/README.md

 ### CRUD OPERATIONS-HANDLING THE MEASUREMENTS

-1. To Return a device given the serial number: [http://localhost:4000/devices/serialNumber={serialNumber}]  <br /> -The serialNumber must be in uppercase.
+1. To Return a device given the serial number: [http://localhost:4000/devices/serialNumber={serialNumber}]  <br /> -The serialNumber must be in uppercase. <br />
 For example: Filter an return a device with serialNumber RXATRABTIM <br />
 [http://localhost:4000/devices/serialNumber=RXATRABTIM] <br />